HelloHuDi/ViewCapture/README.md

 <a href="https://github.com/HelloHuDi/ViewCapture/raw/master/app/release/app-release.apk" target="_blank"><img src="https://img.shields.io/badge/demo-v1.2-blue.svg"></img></a>
 </p>

+# because of the jcenter version of the conflict, the project is abnormally on the dependency, the maintenance time will take 1-2 days

 ## provided View, ScrollView, HorizontalScrollView, ListView, RecyclerView, WebView screenshots.

 ### RecyclerView currently only support LinearLayoutManager.VERTICAL